equalsraf/neovim-qt/README.md

 provides you with some VERY low level methods to call RPC functions - but in general you should be using the QObject returned by NeoVimConnector::neovimObject()

-1. To call a function just call the corresponding slot in - slots have the same names as the original neovim functions - these are async (return void)
+1. To call a function just call the corresponding slot - slots have the same names as the original neovim functions - these are async (return void)
 2. To get the result of the call catch the corresponding signals,